 - Notarization: The state of Florida doesn’t require you to notarize the bill of sale, but it is recommended.

-- Witnesses: Only the buyer and seller has to sign the bill of sale since no witnesses are required.
+- Witnesses: Only the buyer and seller have to sign the bill of sale since no witnesses are required.

 - Language Requirements: Florida only provides a bill of sale form in English, but you can use a different language if needed.